TAG Heuer Monaco Steve McQueen Review

-This special edition is a pure classic inspired by the vintage watch he wore with a stainless steel case with transparent case back, blue dial, silver sub-dials and the unmistakably sporty perforated strap.
-Steve McQueen has an interesting story and TAG Heuer celebrates his legacy with the blue faced, square cased TAG Heuer Monaco which he wore during his role in "Le Mans."
+This special edition is a pure classic inspired by the vintage watch he wore with a stainless steel case with a transparent case back, blue dial, silver sub-dials, and the unmistakably sporty perforated strap.
+Steve McQueen has an interesting story and TAG Heuer celebrates his legacy with the blue-faced, square-cased TAG Heuer Monaco which he wore during his role in "Le Mans."

 Steve McQueen had a rough start in life.
-He had parents who were unable to care for him and was therefore raised by his grandparent's and uncle on a farm in Slater, Missouri.
+He had parents who were unable to care for him and was therefore raised by his grandparents and uncle on a farm in Slater, Missouri.
 McQueen claims that his need for speed was first experienced after receiving a red tricycle from his Uncle Claude.
 By the age of eight, he returned to his mother and lived with her and her new husband.
-As a going away present his uncle gave him a gold pocket watch inscribed with "To Steve … who has been a son to me".
-Perhaps this was the catalyst that gave Steve McQueen an affinity to luxury watches such as the blue-faced TAG Heuer Monaco which he so famously wore later in his life.
+As a going-away present, his uncle gave him a gold pocket watch inscribed with "To Steve … who has been a son to me".
+Perhaps this was the catalyst that gave Steve McQueen an affinity for luxury watches such as the blue-faced TAG Heuer Monaco which he so famously wore later in his life.